Hardware Signer: The Innovative Feature Enhancing Security of Crypto Wallets

 Hardware Wallet

-A Hardware Wallet offers strong security, but presents very high friction for everyday users, as it is another physical device to handle, needs to be specially ordered, is costly, and users need to lear how to use it.
+A Hardware Wallet offers strong security, but presents very high friction for everyday users, as it is another physical device to handle, needs to be specially ordered, is costly, and users need to learn how to use it.

 Is there a better way?